-- Requires the Director of Health to establish annual education requirements for hospitals and freestanding birthing centers and to monitor these facilities for compliance. - Requires that education requirements include modules on severe maternal hypertension, obstetric hemorrhage, and the other two most prevalent obstetric complications as identified by the Pregnancy-Associated Mortality Review (PAMR) Board. - Requires the Department of Health to collaborate with the Ohio Perinatal Quality Collaborative or its successor to develop an initiative to reduce racial disparities in maternal health outcomes. - Requires the Department of Health to collaborate with the PAMR Board to make best practices available for timely identification of pregnant and postpartum women in the emergency department and for timely consultation with an appropriate medical professional. - Designates the bill as the "Save Our Mothers Act."
+- Requires the Director of Health to establish annual continuing education requirements for hospital and freestanding birthing center staff who routinely care for pregnant and postpartum women and to monitor compliance with the requirements. - Requires that the continuing education requirements include modules on severe maternal hypertension, obstetric hemorrhage, and the other two most prevalent obstetric complications as identified by the Pregnancy-Associated Mortality Review (PAMR) Board. - Requires the Ohio Department of Health (ODH) to collaborate with the Ohio Perinatal Quality Collaborative or its successor to develop an initiative to improve birth equity, reduce peripartum racial and ethnic disparities, and address implicit bias in the health care system. - Requires ODH to collaborate with the PAMR Board to make best practices available for timely identification of pregnant and postpartum women in the emergency department and for timely consultation with an appropriate medical professional. - Designates the bill as the "Save Our Mothers Act."